exograph/exograph/integration/azure/README.md

 This is an example workflow to show how to deploy Claytip as an Azure function.

+# Prerequisites

+- Docker
+- azure-cli
+- azure-functions-core-tools

+# Getting started

 0. `cd` into this directory on a shell.
+Make sure you are logged into Azure:
+   `az login`.
 1. Run `./create-azure-app.sh` to create a function app in Azure and follow the interactive instructions.
 2. If needed, create a database and set `CLAY_DATABASE_URL` as an application